HemangLakhani/StudentDataAnalysis/README.md

 NOTE:

 This is not a full project.
 Like I already mentioned that it is 3 year long project and I was part in the beginning.
 So, whatever is done by me is available.
-However, If development occure in future by me then I will surely update it.
+However, If development occur in future by me then I will surely update it.

 Hemang Lakhani.